jalusw/echoes/README.md

-# Loungy
+# Echoes

-Loungy is a communication app.
+Echoes is a realtime communication platform that allows users to create and join chat rooms to communicate with other users in real time.

 ## Contributing